DanielAlbuquerq/The_Simon_Game/README.md

 https://danielalbuquerq.github.io/The_Simon_Game

-## Project using jQuery and Bootstrap
+## The objective of this project was to make a combination of Logic programming, jQuery, and Bootstrap.
 ## Project from a course.
 In this project I added many CSS styles, I created a line background image and I inserted Bootstrap in this project to be mobile-first.